CodeXCourses/level-1-course-content/week-2/reading-assigment.md

 ### W3 Schools

 The W3 schools website [https://www.w3schools.com/html/](https://www.w3schools.com/html/) is a great place to learn HTML.
-It also serves a general reference for all HTML tags.
+It also serves as a general reference for all HTML tags.
 You will be referring to it throughout the course, so let's get familiar with it now.

 Read this page from W3 Schools. [https://www.w3schools.com/html/html_basic.asp](https://www.w3schools.com/html/html_basic.asp)